 Turning to recent news, political risks relating to North Korea and US-China trade tensions are easing.
 North Korea stated it would suspend missile and nuclear tests, and dismantle its nuclear site.
 While President Trump tweeted "we are a long way from conclusion on North Korea" in response, developments in the Korean Peninsula are heading in the right direction.
 Turning to trade, U.S. Treasury Secretary Steven Mnuchin said that he is considering traveling to China in order to discuss economic issues.
 Chinese officials have responded by welcoming US officials to the country.
 While the Trump administration threatened to escalate tariffs a few weeks ago, the latest developments suggest some hope for a positive outcome.

 In general, the bearish trend in US dollar is coming to an end (despite significant speculator interest in the "short dollar" trade).
 While our outlook remains mildly bearish, we expect to upgrade our outlook on the dollar to bullish later this year.
 As global growth decelerates, the dollar is likely to re-establish its traditional relationship with interest rates.
 Our short-term outlook on the dollar is neutral, while our medium-term outlook remains bearish.

-USD/JPY is down sharply today and currently trading above 105.70.
-EUR/USD is up and trading above 1.2540.
-The pound is up, and GBP/USD is currently above 1.4140.
+USD/JPY is up today and currently trading above 107.80.
+EUR/USD is down slightly and trading above 1.2270.
+The pound is up slightly, and GBP/USD is currently above 1.4020.

-  As the dollar weakens, we are downgrading the dollar to bearish in the short-term.
+As the dollar gains strength, we are upgrading the dollar to neutral in the short-term.
 Note that the currency is now trading within normal conditions in the short-term time frame.
 Our analysis is based on various technical indicators when looking at a daily chart of the US dollar index.

 Thanks to recent dollar weakness, we are downgrading the US dollar to bearish.
 Note that the currency is trading within normal conditions.
 This is based on technical indicators when looking at a weekly chart.